swatibadola/RECONNECT/README.md

 # RECONNECT
 # Reconnect.ai

-Welcome to Reconnect.ai!
+Welcome to Reconnect.ai !
 This project utilizes GenAI's Gemini model to generate comprehensive roadmaps for various career paths, helping individuals plan their learning journey and providing them with relevant learning resources.

 ## Overview